clusterpedia-io/website/content/en/docs/usage/search/collection-resource.md

 ---
-title: "Search for collection resources"
+title: "Search for Collection Resource"
 weight: 12
 ---

-For collection resource, refer to [what is Collection Resource](../../../concepts/collection-resource)
+For collection resource, refer to [What is Collection Resource](../../../concepts/collection-resource)

-Due to the limitation of kubectl, we cannot pass search conditions through `Label Selector` or other methods, so **it is recommended to search for `collection resource`** by using a URL.
+Due to the limitation of kubectl, we cannot pass search conditions through `Label Selector` or other methods, so **it is recommended to search for `Collection Resource`** by using a URL.

 {{< tabs >}}

 {{% tab name="URL" %}}
-> **When requesting `collection resources`, you shall use [paging function](../#paging) because the number of resources may be very large.**
+> **When requesting `Collection Resource`, you shall use [paging](../#paging) because the number of resources may be very large.**
 ```bash
 kubectl get --raw="/apis/pedia.clusterpedia.io/v1alpha1/collectionresources/workloads?limit=1" | jq
 ```